Restore Network : Improving Reviews and Responses to Suicide

 Unlike traditional models that often focus on what went wrong leading to feelings of blame, Restorative Just and Learning Culture encourages exploring the needs of those affected by incidents and fostering an environment of healing, learning, and improvement.

-Once accepted, leaders join monthly meetings with others in the Restore network who are at various stages of leading change in their organisations.
+Once accepted, leaders join monthly meetings with others in the Restore Network who are at various stages of leading change in their organisations.
 Each member also receives access to resources to learn and then educate and advocate for change within their organisations towards a more Restorative and Just Learning Culture.
 This curated and growing library of resources for you to choose from and customise includes an educational video library, PowerPoint slides and talking notes for presentations, introductory eLearning modules to educate your teams and other resources.

-Restore’s resources have been developed in partnership with health services that have led the way in changing their culture.
+The Restore Network’s resources have been developed in partnership with health services that have led the way in changing their culture.
 We have been fortunate to have many voices informing these resources which include the perspectives of the families affected, clinicians who have experienced the review process, and service leaders and executives who are committed to bringing about a Restorative Just and Learning Culture.

 Find out how to start your journey